 Neurons thus seem to detect bacterial activity (proliferation and death) as a direct indicator of the impact of food intake on the intestinal ecosystem. ” Excessive consumption of a specific food can stimulate the disproportionate growth of certain bacteria or pathogens, thus compromising the intestinal balance, says Gérard Eberl, head of the Microenvironment and Immunity Unit at the Institut Pasteur (Inserm).

-The impact of muropeptides on hypothalamic neurons and metabolism raises questions about their potential role in other brain functions, and may help us understand the link between certain brain diseases and genetic variants of NOD2.
+The impact of muropeptides on hypothalamic neurons and metabolism raises questions regarding their potential role in other brain functions, and may help us understand the link between certain brain diseases and genetic variants of NOD2.
 This discovery opens the way to new interdisciplinary projects at the border between neurosciences, immunology and microbiology, and ultimately to new therapeutic approaches to brain diseases and metabolic disorders such as diabetes and obesity.

 [1] This research unit is also known as the “Genes, Synapses and Cognition Laboratory” (Institut Pasteur/CNRS).
 The Paris Brain Institute (CNRS/Inserm/Sorbonne University/AP-HP) also contributed to these results.